-Section 33.
-Subsection (4) of section 125.901, Florida Statutes, is amended to read:

-125.901 Children's services; independent special district; council; powers, duties, and functions; public records exemption.-

-$(4)(\underline{a})$ Any district created pursuant to the provisions of this section may be dissolved by a special act of the Legislature, or the county governing body may by ordinance dissolve the district subject to the approval of the electorate.
+- Section 33.
+Subsection (4) of section 125.901, Florida Statutes, is amended to read: - 125.901 Children's services; independent special district; council; powers, duties, and functions; public records exemption.- - (4)(a) Any district created pursuant to the provisions of this section may be dissolved by a special act of the Legislature, or the county governing body may by ordinance dissolve the district subject to the approval of the electorate. - (b)1.a.

-(b)1.a.
 Notwithstanding paragraph (a), the governing body of the county shall submit the question of retention or dissolution of a district with voterapproved taxing authority to the electorate in the general election according to the following schedule:

-(III) For a district in existence on July 1, 2010, and serving a county with a population of 2 million or more persons as of that date......2020.
+- (I) For a district in existence on July 1, 2010, and serving a county with a population of 400,000 or fewer persons as of that date......2014. - (III) For a district in existence on July 1, 2010, and serving a county with a population of 2 million or more persons as of that date......2020. - b.

-b.
 A referendum by the electorate on or after July 1, 2010, creating a new district with taxing authority may specify that the district is not subject to reauthorization or may specify the number of years for which the initial authorization shall remain effective.
-If the referendum does not prescribe terms of reauthorization, the governing body of the county shall submit the question of retention or dissolution of the district to the electorate in the general election 12 years after the initial authorization.

-2. The governing board of the district may specify, and submit to the governing body of the county no later than nine months before the scheduled election, that the district is not subsequently subject to reauthorization or may specify the number of years for which a reauthorization under this paragraph shall remain effective.
+If the referendum does not prescribe terms of reauthorization, the governing body of the county shall submit the question of retention or dissolution of the district to the electorate in the general election 12 years after the initial authorization. - 2.
+The governing board of the district may specify, and submit to the governing body of the county no later than nine months before the scheduled election, that the district is not subsequently subject to reauthorization or may specify the number of years for which a reauthorization under this paragraph shall remain effective.
 If the governing board of the district makes such specification and submission, the governing body of the county shall include that information in the question submitted to the electorate.
 If the governing board of the district does not specify and submit such information, the governing body of the county shall resubmit the question of reauthorization to the electorate every 12 years after the year prescribed in subparagraph 1.
-The governing board of the district may recommend to the electorate.

-3. Nothing in this paragraph limits the authority to dissolve a district as provided under paragraph (a).

-4. Nothing in this paragraph precludes the governing board of a district from requesting that the governing body of the county submit the question of retention or dissolution of a district with voter-approved taxing authority to the electorate at a date earlier than the year prescribed in subparagraph (b)1.
+The governing board of the district may recommend to the governing body of the county language for the question submitted to the electorate. - 3.
+Nothing in this paragraph limits the authority to dissolve a district as provided under paragraph (a). - 4.
+Nothing in this paragraph precludes the governing board of a district from requesting that the governing body of the county submit the question of retention or dissolution of a district with voter-approved taxing authority to the electorate at a date earlier than the year prescribed in subparagraph (b)1.
 If the governing body of the county accepts the request and submits the question to the electorate, the governing body satisfies the requirement of that subparagraph.